lhtin/You-Dont-Know-JS/this & object prototypes/ch4.md

 We'll see that these concepts don't really map very naturally to the object mechanism in JS, and the lengths (mixins, etc.) many JavaScript developers go to overcome such challenges.

 **Note:** This chapter spends quite a bit of time (the first half!) on heavy "objected oriented programming" theory.
 We eventually relate these ideas to real concrete JavaScript code in the second half, when we talk about "Mixins".
-But there's a lot of concept and pseudo-code to wade through first, so don't get lost -- just stick with it!
+But there's a lot of concept and pseudo-code to __wade__(浅读) through first, so don't get lost -- just stick with it!

 ## Class Theory

 "Class/Inheritance" describes a certain form of code organization and architecture -- a way of modeling real world problem domains in our software.

-OO or class oriented programming stresses that data intrinsically has associated behavior (of course, different depending on the type and nature of the data!) that operates on it, so proper design is to package up (aka, encapsulate) the data and the behavior together.
+OO or class oriented programming stresses that data __intrinsically__ has associated behavior (of course, different depending on the type and nature of the data!) that operates on it, so proper design is to package up (aka, __encapsulate__(封装)) the data and the behavior together.
 This is sometimes called "data structures" in formal computer science.

 For example, a series of characters that represents a word or phrase is usually called a "string".
 The characters are the data.
 But you almost never just care about the data, you usually want to *do things* with the data, so the behaviors that can apply *to* that data (calculating its length, appending data, searching, etc.) are all designed as methods of a `String` class.

 Any given string is just an instance of this class, which means that it's a neatly collected packaging of both the character data and the functionality we can perform on it.

-Classes also imply a way of *classifying* a certain data structure.
+Classes also imply a way of __*classifying*__(分类) a certain data structure.
 The way we do this is to think about any given structure as a specific variation of a more general base definition.

 Let's explore this classification process by looking at a commonly cited example.
 A *car* can be described as a specific implementation of a more general "class" of thing, called a *vehicle*.